 Lunch and Returning to Bandar Seri Begawan

-After the waterfall swim, we headed back to the Sumbiling Eco Village for lunch that Seha’s aunt had prepared for us.
-I hadn’t informed anything about my vegan diet beforehand, but I was happy to notice that the lunch consisted of rice, mixed vegetables and some greens that reminded me of something I’ve eaten in Africa before.
-There was chicken as well, but because everything was cooked and served separately, I could easily skip this.
-The food was delicious, and everyone seemed to be really hungry after a long day.
+After the waterfall swim, we returned to Sumbiling Eco Village for lunch prepared by Seha’s aunt.
+I hadn’t mentioned my vegan diet beforehand, so I was pleasantly surprised to find that the meal included rice, mixed vegetables, and some greens that reminded me of dishes I’d eaten in Africa.
+There was also chicken, but since everything was cooked and served separately, it was easy for me to skip.
+The food was delicious, and after such a long morning, everyone was more than ready to eat.

 2 comments